 Not all LMS solutions have social features and they are quite comfortable being introverted.
 (Somewhat like me in real life.)
 These vendors have absolutely nothing to support social learning, are proud of it and coincidentally they are the ones that claim that social learning is hype.
 They also tend to be the older generation of LMS companies that are more geared more towards administration vs. end-user experience.

 However, many client organizations agree with this point of view and don’t want their employees wasting time chatting and socializing on the clock.
 With all the other training challenges of eLearning, learning management and limited bandwidth, social learning is an easy bridge they can postpone crossing.
-Although, I don’t have concrete statistics, I would estimate 70-80% of client organizations still fall in this category.
+Although I don’t have formal statistics to prove it, I estimate that 70-80% of organizations still fit into this category.

 Social Learning Level 2: The Basics

-- Blogs – in many cases these look more like threaded discussion than WordPress
+Blogs – in many cases these look more like a threaded discussion than WordPress

-All of the above features started out as stand alone places in the LMS and over time were loosely integrated into the user experience.
-Now they can be included as specific learning activities in learning paths, curriculums and certifications.
+All of these tools began as stand-alone features in the LMS and over time were loosely integrated into the user experience.
+Now they can be included as specific learning activities in learning paths, curricula and certifications.

 Social Learning Level 3: Peer-to-Peer Personalization

-- Extended Enterprise Communities – connect employees, customers and a partners in a single environment with access to learning (formal and social) and more
+Extended Enterprise Communities – connect employees, customers and partners in a single environment with access to learning (formal and social) and more